b-rad-c/medium-stack/README.md

         this should be done after code templating and generation so that new models, examples and unittests will be auto generated instead of manually updating CIDs

-+ 🔴 add backend widget and list item models for each content model that will be used to generate the front end models

 + 🔴 add tests for seeder - these will also test that user login and item/creator ownership is working

 + 🔴 text editing